kasperengelen/project_IR/README.md

 # Project Information Retrieval (2019-2020)

 This is our project that we made for the course Information Retrieval.
+In this project we had index a large amount of files so that it was possible to query information from the dataset.

 ## Command line arguments